Key-Value Pairs

 • Plurals

-The next chapters of this section will cover them, apart for literals, those are self explanatory.
+The next chapters of this section will cover them, apart from literals, those are self-explanatory.